ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 KT only allows users to learn whether or not a label exists in the transparency log if the user obtains a valid search proof for that label.
-Similarly, KT only allows users to learn about the value of a label if the user obtains a valid search proof for the exact label and version.
+Similarly, KT only allows users to learn about the value of a label if the user obtains a valid search proof for that exact version of the label.

 When a user was previously allowed to lookup or change a label's value but no longer is, KT prevents the user from learning whether or not the label's value